NinevaStudios/nineva-docs/docs/ue-plugins/ios-goodies.md

 v.1.6.5

-* ADDED Nonce generation to Sign in with Apple to allow intergration with 3rd party services like Firebase
+* ADDED Nonce generation to Sign in with Apple to allow integration with 3rd party services like Firebase

 v.1.6.0